WELCOME TO THE LEAO LAB (A.K.A. CNP)

 EUNICE FERREIRA

-BSc in Biology, MSc in Cell and Molecular Biology, and PhD in Molecular and Cellular Biotechnology Applied to Health Sciences (University of Porto).
+BSc in Biology (FCUP), MSc in Cell and Molecular Biology (FCUP), PhD in Molecular and Cellular Biotechnology Applied to Health Sciences (ICBAS), University of Porto

 FRANCISCO CAMACHO